Anti-Catholicism: Laws which restricted the rights of Irish Catholics

 The Great Famine of Ireland was exacerbated by the imposition of anti-Catholic laws.
 In the 17th and 18th centuries, the penal laws prohibited Irish Catholics from either purchasing or leasing land, from voting, from holding political office, from living either within 5 mi away from a corporate town, from obtaining an education, from entering a profession, and doing many of the other things which a person needed to do in order to succeed and prosper in society.
-The laws had largely been reformed by 1793, and in 1829, Irish Catholics could again sit in parliament following the Act of Emancipation.
+The laws were largely reformed under the Roman Catholic Relief Act 1793, and Catholics could again sit in parliament following the Roman Catholic Relief Act 1829.